-Routes to be operated by the designated airline or airlines of Estonia:
+Routes to be operated by the designated airline or airlines of Armenia:

-Points in Estonia-intermediate points-points in the United Kingdom
+Points in Armenia-Intermediate Points-Points in the UK.

-Notes:
+NOTES:

-- 1. The routes may be operated in either direction. - The designated airline or airlines of Estonia may on any of all flights omit calling at any of the above mentioned points provided that the agreed services on these routes begin at a point in the territory of Estonia. - 3.
-No traffic may be picked up at an intermediate point to be set down at points in the United Kingdom and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
+1. Intermediate points may be omitted on any flight provided that the service begins or ends in Armenia.

+2. No traffic may be picked up at an intermediate point to be set down in the territory of the United Kingdom, and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
 This restriction also applies to all forms of stop-over traffic.